 SIPC vs. FDIC: Coverage amount

 Both the FDIC and SIPC also adhere to coverage limits, with coverage amounts differing under the two agencies.
-The SIPC covers up to $500,000 per customer, while the FDIC protects up to $250,000.
+Generally, the SIPC covers up to $500,000 per customer, while the FDIC protects up to $250,000.

-The FDIC provides a tool, called the Electronic Deposit Insurance Estimator (EDIE), that consumers can use to determine what will be insured, what won’t be and which limits and rules apply to an account.
+The FDIC provides a tool called the Electronic Deposit Insurance Estimator (EDIE) that consumers can use to determine what will and will not be insured, and which limits and rules apply to an account.

 SIPC vs. FDIC: Which is better?

 If you’re investing in securities, you’ll need SIPC insurance.
-When deciding on how to best invest your money, you may want to consider insurance coverage.
+When deciding on how to best invest your money, you may want to consider whether insurance coverage is offered.
 You can also keep your investments spread across multiple financial institutions, further maximizing FDIC and SIPC coverage.

 Neither the SIPC or FDIC directly charge for insurance.
 As such, consumers won’t pay anything or have to enroll in these programs.
 The coverage will be applied automatically to their accounts when working with an insured financial institution.
 However, these costs can be passed on to customers through charges and fees from a financial institution, which customers will not be able to control.

-SIPC vs. FDIC: How to know if your account is insured
+How to know if your account is SIPC- or FDIC-insured

 Use the FDIC website to make sure your bank is backed by the FDIC.
 Once you’ve confirmed a given financial institution is covered by the FDIC, use the agency’s Electronic Deposit Insurance Estimator to learn the specifics of the kind of coverage you’ll receive.
-You can then keep that information on record so you can always have the information at hand.
+You can then keep that information on record so you can always have it on hand.

 It’s essential to protect your money, whether it’s stored in a checking account, savings account, a CD or any type of security.
 The FDIC and SIPC were established to do just that — protect consumer finances.

-Every investment is worth protecting, both large and small, short-term or long-term, low-risk or high-risk.
-Before you commit to an investment or a financial institution, do your research to make sure that if trouble comes down the line, you and your financial future will remain safe.
+Every investment is worth protecting, so before you commit to an investment or a financial institution, do your research to make sure that it is legitimate and offers the kind of insurance you and your assets deserve.